modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-8-sect-2.md

 (Image credit: CC Wikimedia Commons)
 </center>

-**Figure 8.1.** Experimental device to detect the photoelectric effect: Einstein equation (upper left part) and the braking potential as a function of frequency (graph at the right).
-The red dots are experimental values.
+**Figure 8.1.** Experimental device to detect the photoelectric effect (upper left part) and the braking potential as a function of frequency (graph at the right), where the red dots are experimental values.
 The box indicates the meaning of the physical quantities.

 The classical electromagnetic theory was formulated by Maxwell between 1864 and 1873.
 This theory summarizes all the existing knowledge about electricity and magnetism in four mathematical formulas and predicts that the electromagnetic field is a wave traveling at the speed of light $c=1⁄\sqrt{ε_0 μ_0}$.
 Its value is $3 \times 10^8$ m/s, where $ε_0$ is the electrical permittivity and $μ_0$ the magnetic permeability, both in vacuum.
 This fact was verified experimentally by Heinrich Hertz (1857-1894).
 In 1887 he showed that light is an electromagnetic wave and discovered the photoelectric effect.